-□ Craft a coherent strategy for the business and execute. □ Activists specialize in particular industries.
-Know who ☐ Hire a law firm specializing in activist defense strategies to set up sophisticated bylaw amendments alerting company insiders of "wolf pack" investors, activistcould target your company. director pay arrangements and any of their debt or derivatives holdings.
-Understand their track record of proxy fight successes and failures. ☐ Retain a crisis management/public relations firm. ☐ Know which of your investors also invest directly with activist funds. ☐ Interview potential activist defense bankers and be ready to retain them when activists strike.
-Keep track of activist funds' size and level of investor support.
-Work with law firms, banks and PR firms to prepare a plan of response. ☐ Know who your institutional investors are and communicate with them regularly.
-Identify well-respected proxies ready to make a case for the company. ☐ Respond to long-term shareholder concerns about distributions, CEO payments, etc. Improve governance, communicate with proxy advisors to boost scores. ☐ Consider whether it makes sense to expand or launch a capital distribution plan.
-Evaluate proxy access, majority voting and other governance improvements and whether they could help with index fund concerns. ☐ Hire IR executives and a corporate secretary who understand and can explain the company's strategy and governance effectively. ☐ Develop a CEO and board succession plan.
-Invest in a shareholder monitoring service and review 13F and 13D filings for any activists investing in your stock.
-Ensure directors acquire shares to align them with shareholder interests.
+- □ Craft a coherent strategy for the business and execute. - □ Activists specialize in particular industries.
+Know who could target your company. - □ Understand their track record of proxy fight successes and failures. - □ Know which of your investors also invest directly with activist funds. - Keep track of activist funds' size and level of investor support. - □ Know who your institutional investors are and communicate with them regularly. - Respond to long-term shareholder concerns about distributions, CEO payments, etc. - Consider whether it makes sense to expand or launch a capital distribution plan. - Hire IR executives and a corporate secretary who understand and can explain the company's strategy and governance effectively. - Invest in a shareholder monitoring service and review 13F and 13D filings for any activists investing in your stock.